 Most photographers offer a range of different packages to cater for different budgets and needs.
 Have a think about the following questions:

 - Which parts of your day do you want covered?

 - Everything from getting ready in the morning to dancing all night long?

 - Or do you just want your ceremony and reception covered?

 - Do you want a photo album as well as the digital files?

 - Would you like albums for your parents?
 Grandparents?

-Some photographers may be willing to adjust their packages to suit you.
+Some photographers (like myself) may be willing to adjust their packages to suit you.
 Be ready to ask lots of questions when you meet them!

 6. Be sure you ‘click’ with your photographer

-When you meet them – even if it’s just over Skype or Facetime – you want to feel at ease, relaxed and natural with your photographer.
+When you meet them – even if it’s just a video call – you want to feel at ease, relaxed and natural with your photographer.
 Why?
 It might sound surprising, but on your wedding day you’ll spend the most time with your photographer.
 They’ll be shadowing your every move, and the more comfortable you are with your photographer, the more relaxed you will look and feel in your photos.